Iza Calzado: 2017–present: Established actress

 In 2020, Calzado starred as the main antagonist in FM Reyes' Ang sa Iyo ay Akin, co-starring Jodi Sta.
 Maria, Sam Milby and Maricel Soriano.
 The revenge drama was the first ABS-CBN series to be released following the denial of the broadcast franchise of the network by a congressional panel.
 Upon its release on the streaming service Netflix, the series became the No. 1 most watched show on Netflix Philippines.
 For her performance, Calzado won Outstanding TV Actress of the Year at the Laguna Excellence Awards, Best Performance by an Actress at the 5th GEMS Hiyas ng Sining, and Best Actress at the Gawad Tanglaw Awards, in addition to Best Drama Actress nomination at the PMPC Star Awards for Television.
 The same year, Calzado next appeared in two web series.
 She starred opposite Jameson Blake in the romance Loving Emily. which premiered on iWantTFC.
 In 2021, she starred in an episode of Maalaala Mo Kaya with Sharmaine Buencamino.
 The following year, Calzado made a special participation in the action drama Mars Ravelo's Darna where she played the first Darna.
 In 2023, she made her film comeback in the sixteenth installment of the horror anthology Shake, Rattle & Roll Extreme.
 It premiered on November 30, 2023, after it failed to make the cut of the Metro Manila Film Festival.
+Meanwhile, during the ABS‑CBN Christmas Special 2025, Iza Calzado confirmed and said that she no longer has an exclusive contract with the Kapamilya network and work as a freelance actress.
+Her contract with ABS‑CBN expired in 2022, during the network shutdown.
+She affirmed that she will remain ‘Kapamilya’ even without a contract.”